codacy/codacy-codesniffer/src/main/resources/docs/description/Drupal_NamingConventions_ValidClassName.md

-\Drupal\Sniffs\NamingConventions\ValidClassNameSniff.Ensures class and interface names start with a capital letter and do not use _ separators.
+Ensures class and interface names start with a capital letter and do not use _ separators.